-The responsibilities and duties of our Audit and Risk Committee are set out in the committee's Terms of Reference, attached as Appendix I to this Annual Information Form.
+The responsibilities and duties of our Audit and Risk Committee are set out in the committee's Terms of Reference (Mandate), which is attached as Appendix I to this Annual Information Form.

 Composition of the Audit and Risk Committee

 Our Audit and Risk Committee members are Ivor M. Ruste (chair), Douglas K. Ammerman, David L. Emerson, and Delores M. Etter.